filecoin-project/filecoin-docs/docs/mine/lotus/sector-pledging.md

 If you pledged a sector, you can use the duration of the operation to update the [`ExpectedSealDuration` setting](miner-configuration.md#dealmaking-section).

-To find out this value, run:
+To find out how long it took to seal the sector, run:

 ```
 lotus-miner sectors status --log 0
 ```

+Then follow the instructions in the configuration reference linked above.

 ## Upgrading pledged sectors